 Dane Marvic B. Palencia

-Outsourcing in Asia: Examining the Data Protection in India and Philippines
+Outsourcing in Asia: Women's Economic Empowerment through BPOs: India and the Philippines

 Nabeelah T. Abdulwahab